FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Results on HDFS

 \subsection{Anomaly detection performance}

-Out-of-the-box, the AIC model seems to capture the underlying process behavior and it can therefore be used for anomaly detection.
-The most straightforward approach, which does not involve setting a decision threshold, is simply to run the test set through the model and raise an alarm either when a trace ends in a state without any final occurrences, or when it tries to trigger a transition that does not exist.
-This strategy gives 4132 false positives but only 1 false negative.
-Using the common F1 score as metric, this gives a score of 0.89, which is worse than the 0.96 obtained by DeepLog on the same data.
+Out of the box, the AIC model seems to capture the underlying process behavior, and it can be used for anomaly detection.
+The most straightforward approach, which does not involve setting a decision threshold, is to run the test set through the model and raise an alarm either when a trace ends in a state without any final occurrences or when it tries to trigger a transition that does not exist.
+This strategy gives 11677 false positives and 8 false negatives.
+These can be reduced to 4132 false positives and only 1 false negative by learning a PDFA without using sinks.
+The resulting model (see Figure~\ref{fig:hdfs_insight}) is more convoluted, but the sub-processes found using a \textsc{sink\_count} of 5 are still visible.
+Using the F1 score as a metric gives a score of 0.89, which is worse than the 0.96 obtained by DeepLog on the same data.

-We can of course improve this performance by tuning several parameters.
-Before we do so, it is insightful to understand the cause for the somewhat large number of false positives.
+We can, of course, improve this performance by tuning several parameters.
+Before we do so, it is insightful to understand the cause of the false positives.
 FlexFringe learns (merges states) by testing whether the future process is independent from the past process.
-By merging more, it will generalize more, and hence cause less false positives.
+Merging more will generalize more and hence cause fewer false positives.
 But should this be our aim?

 One of the key strengths of learning a deterministic automaton model is that one can easily follow a trace's execution path ~\cite{hammerschmidt2016interpreting}.
-The simplicity of our anomaly detection setup then allows us to reason on the logic of the detection.
-This kind of explainable machine learning is unheard of in the neural network literature.
+The simplicity of our anomaly detection setup then allows us to reason whether a detected anomaly is a true or false alarm by traversing the PDFA model or even the merge steps performed by the learning algorithm.
+This kind of explainable machine learning is very hard to perform using neural networks.
 Investigating the raised false positives provides us with four frequent types of anomalous traces in the normal test set: